dangquyenbui-dotcom/production_portal_github/README.md

 The system utilizes a hybrid data architecture: it connects to a **read-only ERP database** (Deacom Cloud via `pyodbc`) for live production, inventory, sales, BOM, PO, and job data, while storing all user-generated data (downtime events, scheduling projections, audit logs, system configurations) in a separate, local **SQL Server database** (`ProductionDB`).
 User authentication is primarily handled via **Active Directory** (`wepackitall.local`), with a local fallback administrator account for emergencies.

 **Status:** All core modules described are implemented and operational.
+Recent updates include corrections to the Certificate of Compliance report to accurately account for 'Un-finish Job' transactions from the ERP's `dtfifo2` table when calculating the total completed quantity.

 ---